egenomics/scQCEA/index.md

 **Recommended strategy for cell-type enrichment analysis:**
 <br />

-scQCEA provides `CellTypeEnrichment()` functions, for cell-type enrichment analysis at the single-cell level and visulaizatin of outputs (you can find the code in `RUN_ME.R` file):
+scQCEA provides `CellTypeEnrichment()` functions for cell-type enrichment analysis at the single-cell level and visualization of outputs (you can find the code in `RUN_ME.R` file):

 ```{r,eval=FALSE}